Facebook reports increase in daily users in North America, rebounding from drop late last year

 Amid the News Feed updates, Facebook also found itself tied up in data privacy issues after it was reported that political data analytics firm Cambridge Analytica may have used improperly obtained user information to target voters during the 2016 U.S. election.
 The news led to a #deleteFacebook movement, which urged users to get rid of their accounts.
 Zuckerberg said in testimony to Congress that there has not been a "dramatic falloff" in Facebook users since the news broke.

-The story came out in March so only two weeks of behavior was reflected in the report.
+The story came out in March so only two weeks of behavior were reflected in the report.